Your word is a lamp to my feet and a light to my path.Psalm 119:105

 It was not always the case that English speaking Christians had the word of God in abundance.
 We too were like those around the world who are devoid of God’s Word.
 One of my greatest heroes of the Reformation is William Tyndale.
 The man gave his whole life for one mission, to bring the Word of God to the English speaking peasants.
 That even the poor and impoverished could have a relationship with God and read the gospel in their tongue.

 Once a Catholic Clergy taunted Tyndale stating that men were better off without the law of God than without the Pope.
-In response to this blasphemous statement, Tyndale responded with his legendary battle cry, “I defy the Pope and all his laws.
-If God spares my life for many years, I will cause the boy that drives the plow to know more of the scriptures than you!”
+In response to this blasphemous statement, Tyndale responded with his legendary battle cry,

 Without diving into the whole history, let me simplify by saying the Roman Catholic church condemned anyone from translating any Bibles to English.
 The Roman Catholic Church needed to keep the peasants of England unaware of doctrine at all cost and thereby made only Latin translations available.

 The Lord was with Tyndale and the English Bible translation he created from the original Greek and Hebrew spread throughout England.
 Tyndale struck such a blow against Rome they wanted him dead.
 Tyndale had to live under many fake aliases.
 Eventually, the Roman papists were successful in finding Tyndale.
 He was martyred brutally by strangulation.
 His corpse was burned and his ashes were fired out of a canon.